 Nutriment uses human-grade ingredients, and all of their foods are frozen when they are fresh and raw.
 This ensures that the nutritional integrity of the raw ingredients isn’t compromised – the nutrients are passed directly on to your pet.

-While Nutriment’s website doesn’t specify whether their products are appropriate for kittens or not, you can sort their products by life stage and this one shows up in the Kitten Food section.
+Nutriment’s website specifies that their products are appropriate for kittens, you can download their Free Guide to Raw Feeding Cats and Kittens here.
 According to our calculations, the dry matter composition of this formula meets kitten requirements as well.
-The food contains over 50% crude protein and more than 40% crude fat on a dry matter basis.
+The food contains over 50% crude protein and more than 37% crude fat on a dry matter basis.

 Ingredients